 Don’t point your chopsticks at other people, or pick up something with your chopsticks and put it back again.

 Another etiquette rule to remember is don't cut your food by separating the two chopsticks and using them to saw at your food.
 Soft foods like tofu or whole fish should be tender enough to slice and lift with your chopsticks in one motion, as you eat normally.
-But if you have a firmer, big piece of food in front of you (like a croquette or tonkatsu), it is ok to take a bite and then place the other part back onto your plate.
+But if you have a firmer, big piece of food in front of you (like a tonkatsu pork cutlet), it is ok to take a bite and then place the other part back onto your plate.

 Of course, it almost goes without saying, there is no need for that sick chopstick drum solo, either.